xnorkl/cyberdefenseclub/README.md

 ## Hardening
 There should be no injects given within the first 15 minutes.
-Hardening each and every device under your purview is the first objective that should be taken.
+Hardening each and every device under your purview is the first step that should be taken towards securing a system.

 1. Change Default Credentials
 2. Create an Admin Account